Arham-jawad896/Machine_Learning-/Chapter 2/notes.md

 # Conclusion

 Finally!
 You have done it!
-You learnt about SGDClassifier, you learnt too many performance metrics to count and now you shoul be pretty comfortable making some pretty good classification projects!
+You learnt about SGDClassifier, we’ve covered too many performance metrics to count and now you should be pretty comfortable making some pretty good classification projects!
 But this is not the end!
-In the next chapter, we will cover the theory behind these machine learning models we have treated as black boxes for the last two chapters!
-I will teach you about how they make decisions, what happens under the hood, which is really useful if you want to actually deeply understand machine learning, or if you want to go into research (Like ME!).
+In the next chapter, we will cover the theory behind these machine learning models, which we’ve treated as black boxes for the last two chapters.
+I’ll explain how they make decisions and what happens under the hood, which is really useful if you want to actually deeply understand machine learning, or if you want to go into research (Like ME!).
 Overall, this was a lot of fun, see you soon!